andrewmcgee/Injextor/README.md

 ### Cocoapods

-Injextor can be added to a project as a pod by adding the folloing to your `Podfile` under the correct target:
+Injextor can be added to a project as a pod by adding the following to your `Podfile` under the correct target:

 ```
-pod 'Injextor', '~> 0.1.0'
+pod 'Injextor', '~> 0.1.1'
 ```

-and then running the following command in yout terminal:
+and then running the following command in your terminal:

 ```
 pod install